Login CLI command reference

 SAML SSO Prerequisites

-SAML SSO requires an organization with a business or enterprise plan and an external identity provider that supports SAML authentication, such as Okta, Azure AD, or Google.
+SAML SSO requires an Enterprise plan, or a Growth plan with the SAML SSO add-on, and an external identity provider that supports SAML authentication, such as Okta, Azure AD, or Google.

 Users configured with SAML SSO can use the --sso flag when logging in to pass their slug and log into a project using their third-party identity provider.
 The slug is set via the Sanity Management Console and is configured under the Settings tab for the Organization.